This post may contain affiliate links. Please read our disclosure policy.

 Peanut Butter Cookies Recipe

-- In a separate bowl, add the flour, baking powder, baking soda, and salt.
-Whisk together and then add it to the butter mixture.
-Cover the bowl and refrigerate for 1 hour.
+- In a separate bowl, combine flour, baking powder, and baking soda.
+Whisk together, then pour into the butter mixture.
+Stir to combine.